 Narcotic Bowel Syndrome (NBS) and Opioid-induced Constipation (OIC)

-NBS or OIC is unlike constipation that may be caused when you eat the wrong food, don't have enough fiber in your diet or aren't drinking enough water.
-Some symptoms of opioid causing constipation are not having the urge to go, having to push really hard to go at all, feeling like you are not emptying your intestines, a hard and/or dry stool, stomach pain and/or protrusion, pain and cramping in your gut.
+NBS or OIC is unlike constipation that may be caused when a person eats the wrong food, doesn't have enough fiber in their diet or isn't drinking enough water.
+Some symptoms of opioid causing constipation are not having the urge to go, having to push really hard to go at all, the feeling of not being able to empty the intestines, a hard and/or dry stool, stomach pain and/or protrusion, pain and cramping in the gut.
 Eventually, this could cause complete bowel blockage which can be very dangerous.
-Call your doctor right away if you believe you may have NBS or OIC from opioid usage.
-If you are just starting to take opioids for chronic pain, be sure to talk with your physician on ways to avoid constipation associated with it.
+Call the doctor right away if it is believed that a person may have NBS or OIC from opioid usage.
+If an individual has just started to take opioids for chronic pain, be sure to talk with a physician on ways to avoid constipation associated with it.
 A full history and physical examination are critical.
-What were the patients' bowel movement patterns before starting to take opioids versus what they are like now?
+What were the individual's bowel movement patterns before starting to take opioids versus what they are like now?
 Other causes of constipation should be evaluated and ruled out.
-It is possible that once the cause of constipation is determined to be due to opioid intake, a patient may have to stay on laxatives as long as they continue to take the opioids.
+It is possible that once the cause of constipation is determined to be due to opioid intake, a person may have to stay on laxatives as long as they continue to take the opioids.
 The use of prophylactic anti-constipation agents is the current standard of care.